Lord-Coder1/Open2D/README.md

 # Open2D

+CURRENT CODE AVAILABLE IS BROKEN AND DO NOT USE FOR DEVELOPMENT OF COMMERCIAL PRODUCTS UNTIL OFFICIAL BETA RELEASE 1.0.
+IN EARLY DEVELOPMENT.

 2D Game Engine Built in SDL 1.2 for a multiplatform game engine.
 NOTE: SDL2 and OpenGL Direct Rendering WILL be used later on.
 These would replace the rough engine made in a month.